anilkumar136/SpringBootRestWithMongo/readMe.md

+Phone screen- One leetcode
+Round 1 - Craft Exersise give for 90 mins----One Engineer was on call with scren sharing.
+Google was allowed and Engineer on call was juts to see if u need any help.
+No Questions asked
+Round 2 - 3-4 ppl Discussion on Craft.
+Tech choices.
+Scnrios like what if load is doubled..
+I mentioned Paging, cahcing, Round 3 - 2 ppl ---Asked to add PUT/POST in craft.
+Oprtional Questions like montering/Alerting/logging frameworks etc Round 4 - System Design (for Staff--asked Google map desgin)....for senior could be a leetcode (ismorphic strings) Round 5 - Behviorla

+-----------------Craft Exersice---------
 Your assignment is to create a microservice which serves the contents of Player.csv through a REST API.

 The service should expose two REST endpoints:

     GET /api/players - returns the list of all players.
     GET /api/players/{playerID} - returns a single player by ID.
 -------------------------------------------
 (Attached player.csv as well here)
+This is how i started it------
 Tech:
 Application--
 Java--Springboot....Will expose Rest end points